-NOTE: Change oil and filter after first five (5) hrs. of operation.
+NOTE: Change oil and filter after first 5 hours of operation.

-• Stop engine, wait for all moving parts to stop, and remove key.

-- Drain oil while engine is warm from operation. - Replace the oil filter every other oil change.
+- Stop engine, wait for all moving parts to stop, and remove key or pull out spark plug lead. - Drain oil while engine is warm from operation. - Replace the oil filter "Every Other" oil change.
 Clean around oil filter and unscrew filter to remove.
 Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
 Turn filter clockwise until rubber seal contacts the filter adapter; then tighten filter an additional 2/3 to 3/4 turn. - Clean around oil fill cap and remove cap.
 Fill to specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
 DO NOT overfill. - Start the engine and check for leaks.
 Stop engine and recheck oil level.

-5.1.9 Check tire pressure:
+5.1.9 Check tire pressure.